MXV3A/Cyclic-Data-Log/README.md

-# ESP32-Data-Log
+# Ring-Data-Log
 Log custom data in persistent memory.
 Used to log sensor data for diagnosing a problem in case of a crash, or for saving settings while keeping past settings as fallback.
-This Library is written for and tested on ESP32 (Espressif), BW16 (AmebaD).
+This Library is written for and tested on ESP32 (Espressif), STM32 (STMicroelectronics), and BW16 (AmebaD).

 ## Installation
 Download or Clone this repository and pull the folder into your Arduino libraries folder or use the 'Add .ZIP Libraries' function in the ArduinoIDE.